 Finally, the third set of parameters to tune is the number of variables to select per dataset and per component.
 Such tuning can rapidly become cumbersome, as there might be numerous combinations of selection sizes to evaluate across all K datasets.
 For the breast cancer study, we used 5-fold cross-validation repeated 50 times to evaluate the performance of the model over a grid of different possible values of variables to select.
 The performance of the model for a given set of parameters (including number of component and number of variables to select) was based on the balanced classification error rate using majority vote or average prediction schemes with centroids distance.
 The balanced classification error rate is useful in the case of imbalanced class sizes, where the majority classes can have strong influence on the overall error rate.
-The measure calculates the weighted average of the individual class error rates with respect to their class sample size.
+The balanced error rate measure calculates the weighted average of the individual class error rates with respect to their class sample size.
 In our experience, the number of variables to select in each dataset provided less of an improvement on the error rate compared to tuning the number of components.
 Therefore, even a grid composed of a small number of variables (<50 with steps of 5 or 10) may suffice as it does not substantially change the classification performance.
 This is because of the use of regularization constraints which reduces the variability in the variable coefficients and thus maintains the predictive ability of the model.
 Further, the variable selection size can also be guided according to the downstream biological interpretation to be performed.
 For example, a gene-set enrichment analysis may require a larger set of features than a literature-search interpretation.

 Visualization outputs with DIABLO.
-To facilitate the interpretation of the integrative analysis, several types of graphical outputs were made implemented in mixOmics.
+To facilitate the interpretation of the integrative analysis, several types of graphical outputs were implemented in mixOmics.

 Sample plots.
 The consensus plot which depicts the clustering of the samples is computed by taking the average of the components from each dataset.
 Pairs of components associated to each dataset are also used to represent the samples projected in the space spanned by those components in each individual omics dataset.
 The sample plot enables the user to visualize the ability of the DIABLO model to extract common information at the sample level for each dataset, and to visualize the discriminatory power of each data type to separate the phenotypic groups.
 The scatterplot matrix represents the correlation between components for the same dimension but across all omics datasets.
 This plot assesses the model’s ability to maximize the correlation as indicated in the design matrix.
 Separation of subjects according to their phenotypic groups can be visualized.